Iconoclasm: During Hindu-Buddhist era

-In 642, the Pallava king Narasimhavarman I looted a Ganesha temple in the Chalukyan capital of Vatapi.
-In c.
-692, Chalukya armies invaded northern India where they looted temples of Ganga and Yamuna.

-In the 8th century, Bengali troops from the Buddhist Pala Empire desecrated temples of Vishnu, the state deity of Lalitaditya's kingdom in Kashmir.
-In the early 9th century, Indian Hindu kings from Kanchipuram and the Pandyan king Srimara Srivallabha looted Buddhist temples in Sri Lanka.
-In the early 10th century, the Pratihara king Herambapala looted an image from a temple in the Sahi kingdom of Kangra, which was later looted by the Pratihara king Yashovarman.

 During the Muslim conquest of Sindh

 Records from the campaign recorded in the Chach Nama record the destruction of temples during the early 8th century when the Umayyad governor of Damascus, al-Hajjaj ibn Yusuf, mobilized an expedition of 6000 cavalry under Muhammad bin Qasim in 712.

 Historian Upendra Thakur records the persecution of Hindus and Buddhists:

 The Somnath temple and Mahmud of Ghazni

 Perhaps the most notorious episode of iconoclasm in India was Mahmud of Ghazni's attack on the Somnath Temple from across the Thar Desert.
-The temple was first raided in 725, when Junayad, the governor of Sind, sent his armies to destroy it.
-In 1024, during the reign of Bhima I, the prominent Turkic-Muslim ruler Mahmud of Ghazni raided Gujarat, plundering the Somnath Temple and breaking its jyotirlinga despite pleas by Brahmins not to break it.
+In 1026 during the reign of Bhima I, the prominent Turkic-Muslim ruler Mahmud of Ghazni raided Gujarat, plundering the Somnath Temple and breaking its jyotirlinga despite pleas by Brahmins not to break it.
 He took away a booty of 20 million dinars.
 The attack may have been inspired by the belief that an idol of the goddess Manat had been secretly transferred to the temple.
 According to the Ghaznavid court-poet Farrukhi Sistani, who claimed to have accompanied Mahmud on his raid, Somnat (as rendered in Persian) was a garbled version of su-manat referring to the goddess Manat.
 According to him, as well as a later Ghaznavid historian Abu Sa'id Gardezi, the images of the other goddesses were destroyed in Arabia but the one of Manat was secretly sent away to Kathiawar (in modern Gujarat) for safekeeping.
 Since the idol of Manat was an aniconic image of black stone, it could have been easily confused with a lingam at Somnath.
 Mahmud is said to have broken the idol and taken away parts of it as loot and placed so that people would walk on it.
 In his letters to the Caliphate, Mahmud exaggerated the size, wealth and religious significance of the Somnath temple, receiving grandiose titles from the Caliph in return.

 The wooden structure was replaced by Kumarapala (r.
 1143–72), who rebuilt the temple out of stone.